ricardowaldow/django-users-api/README.md

-# django-users-api
+# Django Users API
-A simple user API with Python and Django
+## A simple user API with Python, Django and Django REST Framework